 The square section seat tube, with the bottom bracket shell on its lower extremity, neatly abuts the rear of the rectangular-section main beam.
 The seat stays kink their way across a low arc from the dropouts to the join of the main member and seat tube.
 The chain stays are short but otherwise boringly conventional.
 The seat post, being square to match the seat tube, is topped by a short section of round tube to accommodate a conventional saddle clamp.
 The seat post is heavily chromed and quite presentable, as befits a world first.
 Even Dr Moulton didn't think so far outside the square (ahem).

-Being a separable, it would have been impracticable to have cables going to the rear, so a (cable-controlled) three speed hub and/or caliper or drum brake would not have been suitable.
+Being a separable, it would have been impracticable to have cables going to the rear, so a (cable-controlled) three speed hub and/or rear brake would not have been suitable.
 Rather than content themselves with a single speed and coaster brake, the Trusty people did the smart thing and opted for the German two speed Fichtel & Sachs Duomatic hub.
 This offers a much-needed second gear as well as a coaster brake, without the need for any cables.
 It suits the bike to a tee, and as a bonus there's nothing to go wrong, minimal maintenance is needed and there is no cable ugliness.
-I like to kid myself that Trusty, sensitive to the panzerwerks aesthetic of their new baby, chose the duomatic because they didn't want to allow messy cables to spoil the looks!
+I like to kid myself that the Trusty people, sensitive to the panzerwerks aesthetic of their new baby, chose the duomatic because they couldn't bear to have messy cables spoiling the looks!

 On the road